-These companies are called remittance companies.
+These companies are sometimes called remittance companies.

 Western Union is the most famous for this, but there are many others.
 Traditionally these services had physical locations at both ends, but the internet has meant that payments at both ends can be made online or in person and some even offer to pick up your cash.

 For sending a few hundred dollars back home these services can often be the best option – but if you want to send more than a few hundred dollars and your recipient has their own bank account, using a money transfer company will be cheaper.

 Typically a remittance company charges between 6% and 9%, while a money transfer company charges around 1.5% and even less depending on the amount you send (this includes fees and exchange rates).

 However, in recent years competition has increased substantially and companies like WorldRemit (review) are growing like crazy because they are reducing costs of send money to others by using partners in different countries.

 This extra cost (apart from WorldRemit) is what you pay for the convenience and if you can do all your business online (you and the recipient have a bank account) a money transfer company is a much cheaper option.

 As mentioned, some of these services offer several benefits such as cash pickup or even home delivery which can be a huge benefit to some people.